2018 SF Giants Poised to Spiral into NL West Obscurity

 2. Minor league assets.

-It’s good to remind ourselves that the San Francisco Giants are unconcerned about their poorly rated minor league system (per Baseball America, Keith Law/ESPN, and others).
+It’s good to remind ourselves that the San Francisco Giants are unconcerned about their poorly rated minor league system (as rated by Baseball America, Keith Law/ESPN, and others).

 This past June, Giants General Manager Bobby Evans doubled-down on that philosophy during a June 8th interview on MLB Network Radio.